Rajesh-Tamada/Exchange-rates-api/README.md

 # Exchange-rates-api

 ## Project overview
+   This project extracts/streams the exchange rates from opensource API from AUD to  NZD for a given number of days (30)
+ # Scope:
-   This project gets the exchange rates for given number of days (30) from AUD to  NZD exchanges rates, analyzes the json data and prints the worst, best and mean of the exchange rates.
+    Aanalyze the extracted json output, pre process the file and transform the data to extract/prints the worst, best and mean of the exchange rates for a given month.
+ # Acceptence criteria:
+   Extracted output should match with the market rates and test case scenarios.

 ## Setup

 ### Prerequisites: